 Big data is the new oil.
 Or rather, it’s a better asset than oil, since its fortunes are not tied with the vagaries of socio-political and economic events (as COVID has plunged crude into a deep crisis, it’s done the opposite for Big Data).
 Experts, especially in healthcare, are now increasingly turning to Data Analytics to make sense of the virus, and understand out how to put better response systems in place.
+So are big data and data science jobs in demand?

-Not a passing trend
+Not a passing trend and careers in Big Data

 The idea of big data has been around since the 1940s (we just used different terms to describe it – volume of data, information explosion etc).
 But, in the recent years, with the advancement of technology and AI, Big Data radically redefined the way business is conducted, in almost every industry.
 It showed (to those who learnt to use it to their gain) what the power of information and data could be, when analyzed effectively.